Too Many Broken Hearts

 "Too Many Broken Hearts" is a song by Australian singer and actor Jason Donovan, released on 20 February 1989 as the third single from his debut album, Ten Good Reasons (1989), and 1991's Greatest Hits album and again on a later collection in 2006.
 The song reached number-one in the United Kingdom and Ireland in March 1989.
 The song additionally peaked within the top 10 in Australia, Denmark, France, the Netherlands, Norway and Spain.
-British magazine Classic Pop ranked "Too Many Broken Hearts" number 19 in their list of "Top 40 Stock Aitken Waterman songs" in 2021.

 Background

-Written and produced by Stock Aitken Waterman (SAW), the song attracted some media controversy after producer Pete Waterman outrageously claimed he "wrote the song on the toilet in ten minutes".
+Written and produced by Stock Aitken Waterman (SAW), the song attracted some media controversy after producer Pete Waterman claimed he "wrote the song on the toilet in ten minutes".
 The claim has been dismissed by the song's actual composer, Mike Stock, who says Waterman only supplied a rough title idea for the song.

 Donovan said he recorded sections of the song on different days, describing the process as "pop singing by numbers".
 He initially had no idea the track would go on to be so successful, and thought it might just be an album track.
 However, he now regards it as one of SAW's best songs, as well as being his defining hit.